vanzonr/ticktock/README.md

 Files
 -----

-README.md            The file you are currently reading ticktock.h           Header file to include for code using TickTock ticktock.cc          Source file to compile and link for applications using TickTock ticktockexample.cc   Example of how to use TickTock objects Makefile             To compile and run the example ('make run')
+README.md            The file you are currently reading
+ticktock.h           Header file to include for code using TickTock
+ticktock.cc          Source file to compile and link for applications using TickTock
+ticktockexample.cc   Example of how to use TickTock objects
+Makefile             To compile and run the example ('make run')
+WARRANTEE            File that expresses that there is no warranty
+LICENSE              Text of the MIT license
+AUTHOR                 Name and email address of the author